kg290/Perspective-Powered-Personalized-News-Aggregator-A-Multi-dimensional-Framework-Content-Analysis-/README.md

 - Add docstrings for new functions
 - Test accessibility features with different profiles
 - Ensure database operations are properly handled

+### Contributor License Agreement
+By contributing to this project, you agree that your contributions will be licensed under the Apache License 2.0.

 ## 📊 Advanced Features